catamphetamine/anychan/docs/4chan.org/API.md

 				"now": "02/03/19(Sun)03:30:11", // Thread creation date (text).
 				"name": "Anonymous", // Thread poster name.
 				"sub": "Gegege no Kitaro", // Thread subject.
 				"com": "Kitaro is framed as a yokai killer, Ratman is a cunt and McNanashi stops by.", // Thread message HTML.
+Will be missing if there's no text.

 				"filename": "[HorribleSubs] Gegege no Kitarou (2018) - 42 [720p].mkv_snapshot_03.42_[2019.02.03_10.26.49]", // Attachment file name.
 				"ext": ".jpg", // Attachment file extension.